mbukeRepo/llama2-chat/README.md

 ```
 jupyter notebook --no-browser --port=8888
 ```
-- In during the finetuning of llama-2 I used a remote server with a gpu, to connect with remote jupyter notebook you can use ssh tunneling.
+- During the finetuning of llama-2 I used a remote server with a gpu, to connect with remote jupyter notebook you can use ssh tunneling.

 ```